State's coronavirus death toll rises by 182 to 8,109; cases climb by 8,502

 Palm Beach County's fatalities increased by 10 to 929, the second in the state behind Miami-Dade, after a record 27 on Friday.

 On the Treasure Coast, St. Lucie climbed by 3 to 163 after a record 12 the day before.
-Martin rose by 1 to 92 and Indian River went up 3 to 552.
+Martin rose by 1 to 92 and Indian River went up 3 to 52.
 Okeechobee increased to 10 with the death of a 78-year-old woman after its first 2 deaths were reported on July 25.
-Miami-Dade climbed by 29 and Broward climbed by 7.
+Miami-Dade climbed by 29 and Broward rose by 7.

-On Friday, Florida represented 12.2 percent of the cases and 14.0 percent of the deaths in the United States.
+Florida represented 15.7 percent of the cases and 18.6 percent of the deaths in the United State on Saturday.

-Florida, Texas and California comprised about half of the increased deaths Friday.

-Florida is sixth place in the United States past Illinois with 8,109 deaths of residents and 8,238 including nonresidents, which rose from 124 to 128.
+Florida is in sixth place in the United States ahead of Illinois with 8,109 deaths of residents and 8,238 including nonresidents, which rose from 124 to 129.

-Through Friday, Texas was in fifth place with 8,093 residents' deaths, including the addition of a U.S.-high 293, compared with a record 322 last week.
-California reported 142 new deaths, after a state-record 202 Wednesday, and is in third place overall with 10,011.
+Texas is in fifth place with 8,343 residents' deaths, including the addition of a U.S.-high 274, compared with a record 322 last week.
+California reported 178 new deaths after a state-record 202 Wednesday, and is in third place overall with 10,189.

 New hospitalizations rose by 521 compared with 601 the day before.